DMARC vs SPF vs DKIM: The Complete Guide

 Security Team

 SPF is like a guest list for your domain.
 It is a DNS record that lists all the IP addresses and servers authorized to send email on behalf of your domain.
+However, standard SPF only checks the "Return-Path," leaving the "Header From" vulnerable to spoofing without DMARC alignment.

-Conclusion: The Holy Trinity
+Conclusion: The Performance Advantage

 Secure your domain today